masc-ucsc/docs/docs/pyrope/07b-structtype.md

 ```

 When the `x` in `x = y` is an `integer` basic type, there is an additional
 check to guarantee that no precision is lost.
+Integer widths such as `u16` and
+`u32` are constraints on the same basic `int` type, so `u32 does u16` and
+`u16 does u32` are both true as type-structure checks, but `x = y` may still
+fail if the right-hand side can not be proven to fit in the left-hand side.
-Otherwise, an explicit `wrap` or
-`drop` directive must be used.
+Otherwise, an explicit `wrap` or `drop` directive must be used.

 ### Arrays